Tracey Heatherington

 2021.
 Heatherington, Tracey.
 “Fertility’s Fate: Agrarian Anxieties and the Social Life of Seeds”, in Seedways: The circulation, control and care of plants in a warmer world, Beppe Karlsson and Annika Rabo, eds.
 Series: Kungl.
 Konferenser 104, pp. 207-226.
 Royal Swedish Academy of Letters, History and Antiquities.
 Open access.

 2017.
-Heatherington, Tracey and Bernard C. Perley, “Fieldnotes from Svalbard: How Global Dreamings Take Root in the Arctic Frontier” Europe Now special issue on the Anthropocene.
-May 2, 2017.
+Heatherington, Tracey and Bernard C. Perley, “Fieldnotes from Svalbard: How Global Dreamings Take Root in the Arctic Frontier” Europe Now special feature on Facing the Anthropocene, Issue 7.
 Open access.

 Awards